abhichhetri09/abhichhetri09/README.md

 # 💫 About Me:
-🔭 I’m currently working as a Frontend Developer intern at Vesko Ltd, where I'm developing responsive websites using React, TypeScript, and Tailwind CSS.
+🔭 I’m currently working as a Frontend Developer intern at Vesko Ltd, where I'm developing responsive website and mobile application using React, TypeScript, Tailwind CSS, react-native, expo.
 I'm also contributing to the development of the business site **vesko.fi**.<br>
-👯 I’m looking to collaborate on innovative web development projects, especially those that leverage modern frontend technologies like React and TypeScript.<br>
+👯 I’m looking to collaborate on innovative web development and mobile development projects, especially those that leverage modern frontend technologies like React and TypeScript.<br>
 🤝 I’m looking for help with expanding my knowledge in cloud technologies (AWS, Azure) and improving my backend development skills.<br>
 🌱 I’m currently learning more about cloud platforms and backend technologies, while also working on data management solutions.<br>
 💬 Ask me about building scalable web applications, Java-based applications, or anything related to frontend development.<br>